 There are, of course, many different ways to sharpen a chainsaw.
 But this can all be boiled down to three essential practices.
 Before we discuss these at some length, it’s a good idea to do a little bit of a recap on why you should sharpen your chainsaw.

 Extend the life of your equipment through regular maintenance

 Like any other landscaping equipment, a chainsaw needs to be maintained to keep working well.
 Keeping your things in shape through regular cleaning is also a preventive measure.

 Now, it’s effortless to come up with a very casual attitude regarding product replacements.
 But believe me, spending $200 on a chainsaw year after year gets old quickly, especially if you don’t need to spend that much money in the first place.

-A little bit of maintenance can definitely go a long way.
+A little bit of maintenance can go a long way.
 It all boils down to regularity.
-This means that as long as you schedule sharpening every quarter or every four months, you’re pretty much good to go because it doesn’t take much for your chainsaw to remain in operational shape.
+As long as you schedule sharpening every quarter or every four months, you’re pretty much good to go because it doesn’t take much for your chainsaw to remain in operational shape.

 Sharpening is crucial to any chainsaw’s maintenance

 Regardless of the design of the chainsaw you have, or the brand, sharpening its blades is crucial to its overall health.
 So if you want that piece of equipment to last long enough for you to get a positive return on investment, get ready to sharpen it.